Security Guide

 No Input Validation

-59% of AI-generated API handlers accept any input shape (Checkmarx 2026)
+Most AI-generated API handlers accept any input shape without validation

 Why Vibe Coding Causes This